ginnyintifa/KSA2Dv2/README.md

 Suppose we wish to identify differentially expressed proteins and phosphorylation sites with different abundance levels between 2 groups.
 Firstly we need to prepare 3 input files

-* protData.tsv: Data frame of proteome data, each row is a protein, columns are samples.
+* protein data: Data frame of proteome data, each row is a protein, columns are samples.
-* psiteData.tsv: Data frame of site leve phosphoproteome data, each row is a protein, columns are samples
+* phosphorylation data: Data frame of site leve phosphoproteome data, each row is a protein, columns are samples
 * Files for annotating proteins and mapping kinase-substrate relationships can be downloaded from PhosphoSitePlus or OmniPath

 Please notice that there are specific format requirements for both protData and psiteData.